-In terms of visual impact and the effect of the non-compliant portion of the building, this has been addressed above.
+(b) In terms of visual impact and the effect of the non-compliant portion of the building, this has been addressed above.

 In terms of potential disruption to views, the building positioned to the east of the site, adjacent on the Oaks Avenue frontage, maintains its principal vantage over Oaks Avenue, to the south of the site; the façade interfacing with the subject site generally comprises a blank wall, but for a small opening on the top floor.
-Therefore, the potential effect on any views is not impeded as a result of the noncompliant built form.
-Further, the height of this form at No. 10 Oaks Avenue sits below that part of the proposed building that exceeds the development standard; therefore, the upper floors of the proposed building sit above the height of that adjoining built form and the non-compliant element of the proposed structure has no effect whatsoever in terms of potential view loss.
+Therefore, the potential effect on any views is not impeded as a result of the proposed development.
+Further, the height of this form at No. 10 Oaks Avenue sits below the height of the proposed building; therefore, the upper floors sit above the height of that adjoining built form and the non-compliant element of the proposed structure has no effect whatsoever in terms of potential view loss, given the balance of the building which was previously deemed appropriate.